FuelLabs/sway-standards/standards/src_5/README.md

 There SHALL be 3 states for any library implementing an ownership module, these are:

 ### - `Uninitialized`
 The `Uninitialized` state SHALL be set as the initial state if no owner or admin is set.
-The `Uninitialized` state may be used when an owner or admin MAY be set in the future.
+The `Uninitialized` state MUST be used when an owner or admin MAY be set in the future.

 ### - `Initialized`
 The `Initialized` state SHALL be set as the state if an owner or admin is set.